SasaVelickovic/Sasa/README.md

 ## Hi there 👋

- I'm Nhlanhla.
+ I'm Sasa V.

 A Software Developer, Ethereum Core Developer Apprentice and an Open Source contributor.
 I'm currently an **Ethereum Core Developer Apprentice** at **[Ethereum](http://www.ethereum.org/)**.
 Contributing to building a decentralized web 3.0.

 - 📚- I'm currently learning more about **Zero Knowledge Proofs and Ethereum Virtual Machine(EVM)**.

-- :writing_hand: - I often write a [blog](https://hackmd.io/@Nhlanhla) to share my learnings with the community.
+- :writing_hand: - I often write a [blog](https://sasa-175g.onrender.com) to share my learnings with the community.

-- :bird: - I tweet about Ethereum Development, other blockchain development, Software development and OpenSource side projects on [Twitter](https://twitter.com/ZKTriumph).
+- :bird: - I tweet about Ethereum Development, other blockchain development, Software development and OpenSource side projects on [Linkedin](https://www.linkedin.com/in/sasa-velickovic-803585293).

-- :computer: - Have a look at my [Portfolio](https://nhlanhlahasane.netlify.app) for more details.
+- :computer: - Have a look at my [Portfolio](https://sasa-175g.onrender.com) for more details.

 ### ⚡ Technologies